qualcomm/mrtk2-add-on-for-use-with-android-xr/README.md

-# MRTK2 Add-On for use with AndroidXR
+# MRTK2 Add-on for use with Android XR

 This project adds input and interaction providers to MRTK2 to support additional OpenXR platforms, including Android XR devices.